mheitman/logic-final/README.md

 		lookup - is true if the value of the KVPair with the matching key in the data set matches the expected value ChainingTable
 	We have modeled the Chaining implementation of HashTables using a set of HashCodes to sequences of KVPairs.
 	Because of the limitations of Alloy with regards to Integers, for the purpose of this model we decided to abstract out ensuring that an entered KVPair hits a bucket.
 Typically, one would mod the HashCode by the size of the table.
-We instead just assume that any key's Hashcode is a valid bucket, and adjust its sequence accordingly.
+We instead just assume that any key's hashcode is a valid bucket, and adjust its sequence accordingly.
 	We then implemented more concrete versions of put, delete, and lookup put - if there is already a KVPair with the same key in the seq associated with the key's hashcode, it is removed from the sequence and the new KVPair is added in its place. if no KVPair with the same key is in the seq, the provided KVPair is simply appended